Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1923-02-27-bcftools-merge.md

 done
 ```

-2, filename is too long, rename the files
+3, sampleid is too long, rename the sample id
 ```
 use strict;
 use Cwd;